eclipse/epsilon-website/mkdocs/docs/doc/articles/profiled-uml-models/index.md

 ## Plugin-Based Profiles

 In our example, the profile we wish to apply to our model is located in a file that resides in the same workspace as our `UML` model.
-If we need to use a profile contributed by a plugin instead (e.g. the built-in UML Ecore profile), this can be achieved as follows:
+If we need to use a profile contributed by a plugin instead (e.g. the built-in UML Ecore profile), this can be achieved as follows.

 ```eol
 var umlTool : new Native("org.eclipse.epsilon.emc.uml.dt.UMLTool");